.avif)

 How many emails can I send a month with Mailchimp?

-You can send between 1,000 and 15× your contact count, depending on your plan.
+You can send between 1,000 and 15× your contact count of emails per month, depending on your plan.

 For example, Essentials includes 10× your contact total, Standard includes 12×, and Premium allows 15×.
 The Free plan limits you to 1,000 emails per month, with a daily cap of 500.

-- Manage and version plans without breaking workflows: Need to introduce a new tier or revise feature access across existing customers?
-With plan versioning, you can deploy updates progressively, segment customer groups, and roll out pricing changes over time, all without touching production code.
+- Manage and version plans without breaking workflows: With plan versioning, you can deploy updates progressively, segment customer groups, and roll out pricing changes over time, all without touching production code.

 - Transparent billing that matches real usage: Orb makes it easy to provide line item-level invoicing that reflects exactly how a customer used your product, critical for trust and retention.
 Usage data and pricing rules stay perfectly in sync.